metallb/metallb/website/content/release-notes/_index.md

   options or `METALLB_ML_SECRET_NAME` and `METALLB_DEPLOYMENT` environment variables.
   This is already done in the manifests provided with this release.

+- Endpoint Slices support.
+Endpoint slices are the proposed and more scalable way introduced in k8s to find services endpoints.
+From this version, MetalLB checks for EndpointSlices availability and uses them, otherwise it backs up to endpoints.

 Bug Fixes:

 Changes in behavior: